 During the exercise, the following objectives were exercised and evaluated:

-Objective #1 – UK Healthcare staff and admin will coordinate emergency medical service transport arrangements to receive a person symptomatic with the Ebola virus disease for evaluation and preliminary treatment in accordance with Kentucky’s Ebola Response Plan.
+Objective #1 – UK Healthcare staff and admin will coordinate EMS transport arrangements to receive a person symptomatic with the Ebola virus disease for evaluation and preliminary treatment in accordance with Kentucky’s Ebola Response Plan.

 Objective #2 - UK Healthcare staff’s will transfer a patient confirmed with the Ebola virus disease to a designated treatment facility within an appropriate time frame as designated by the Implementation Guidance for Ebola Preparedness Measures.